 Calcium oxalate (CaOx) stones (uroliths) are rock-like formations composed of crystalloids and a small amount of organic matrix, which stick together and form stones that increase in size and number over time.
 The most common location is the bladder, and kidneys (less often).
-The etiology isn’t known, but we do know that supersaturated urine promotes the formation of crystals which combine to form stones.
+The etiology isn’t known, but we do know that supersaturated urine promotes the formation of crystals that combine to form stones.
 The incidence of calcium oxalate stones has increased in the past 35 years.
 In 1981, calcium oxalate made up less than 10% of stones compared to 47% now.

 The role of magnesium restricted diets to prevent struvite stones has been suggested as a possible factor, as magnesium has been reported to be an inhibitor of calcium oxalate crystallisation.
 Previously, struvite stones were the most common crystal or stone, which formed in urine with high alkalinity.
-To combat this, pet food manufacturers began to acidify diets to promote acidic urine, and cats with a urine pH between 6 and 6.2 are three times more likely to produce calcium oxalate uroliths compared to diets which produce a urine pH of 6.5 to 6.9.
+To combat this, pet food manufacturers began to acidify diets to promote acidic urine, and cats with a urine pH between 6 and 6.2 are three times more likely to produce calcium oxalate uroliths compared to diets that produce urine pH of 6.5 to 6.9.

 Risk factors include excess urinary calcium (hypercalciuria), excess urinary oxalate (hyperoxaluria), low urinary citrate (hypocitraturia), low serum magnesium (hypomagnesemia) and increased blood acidity (acidosis).
 Increased urinary calcium excretion can develop due to increased intestinal absorption of calcium due to excess dietary calcium and vitamin D or low blood phosphate (hypophosphatemia), certain medications (furosemide and corticosteroids), increased movement of calcium from the bones due to hyperparathyroidism, hyperthyroidism and excessive vitamin D intake).